ar0ch/aroonchan.de/content/home/teaching.md

 +++

-I TA the Ms Bioinformatics capstone class at Georgia Tech
+I help design and teach the MS Bioinformatics capstone classes at Georgia Tech

+- BIOL7200 Programming for Bioinformatics
-- BIOL7210 Computation Genomics
+- BIOL7210 Computational Genomics

-I also help design and deliver 40+ 2- and 4- workforce development courses.
+I also help design and deliver 40+ 2- and 4-day workforce development courses.
 More information about these courses can be found on the [Applied Bioinformatics Laboratory](http://abil.ihrc.com/Training)'s website.